-Roles & Responsibilities of the Professional Development Educator
+Roles & Responsibilities of the Cooperating Teacher

 The professional development educator is the most important factor in the quality and the success of the student teaching experience.
-While the supervisory responsibility is shared with the college field supervisor, the PDE has a tremendous influence on the professional development of the student teacher.
+While the supervisory responsibility is shared with the college field supervisor, the CT has a tremendous influence on the professional development of the student teacher.

 Throughout the engagement in the preparation of teachers, there is a need to be aware of the “art and science” of mentoring by providing a realistic, but supportive, learning experience for teacher candidates.
 Student teachers need acceptance, understanding, encouragement, support, scaffolding, and guidance in their efforts to identify their individual strengths and their areas of professional development.
 This collaborative and collegial process will provide the vital constructive feedback to engage student teachers in self-reflection that fosters professional growth.

-Professional Development Educator’s Responsibility to the Teacher Candidate
+Cooperating Teacher’s Responsibility to the Teacher Candidate

 - Provide an atmosphere within the classroom and school and between the school and college for the teacher candidate to achieve maximum progress and success.